Jako/Glossary/docs/usage.md

 sectionsStart | Marker at the start of a section processed by Glossary.
 The restriction to marked sections can be activated in the setting `glossary.sections`. tpl | Template Chunk for the highlight replacement. | Glossary.highlighterTpl

-[^3]: The boundary detection works only with not entity encoded text.
+[^2]: The word boundary detection works only with not entity encoded text.
 So please check, if the richtext editor of the site produces the right output.

 ## Available placeholders